dapr/proposals/20250823-BCS-file-store.md

 This section exists to address some of the concerns shared in previous iterations of this proposal:

 ### Why now?
-This is a new building block intended to be used in conjunction with the existing state store building blocks.
+This is a new building block intended to be used in conjunction with the existing state store building block.
 It's not intended to replace them, but rather to complement them.
 The existing state management building block is suitable only storing small amounts of data.
-Persisting large amounts of data puts large amounts of data in providers not intended for this purposes and can lead to performance and resource usage issues on both the sidecar and client.
+Persisting large amounts of data puts large amounts of data in providers not intended for this purpose and can lead to performance and resource usage issues on both the sidecar and client.

 By providing a new building block, we can provide a longer-term solution for storing large amounts of data while still allowing the developer to leverage the existing state store building blocks for managing small amounts of